 Sometimes, the at-fault party may accept responsibility for the car crash, but this rarely happens.
 Often the at-fault party and their insurance company deny fault or even try to shift all the liability onto you.
 When this happens, you’ll need accident scene photos to prove what happened.
-Some of the crucial evidence that can support your story are in the form of accident photos or videos of the accident scene.
+Some of the crucial evidence that can support your story is in the form of accident photos or videos of the accident scene.

 Should I Take Photos After a Car Accident?

-Accident pictures can prove bodily injury, damage to vehicles, and explain how the motor vehicle accident occurred.
-If the insurance professional doesn’t believe what you tell them about how severe the physical harm you suffered is, a photo of those injuries can substantiate your accident injury claim.
+Accident pictures can prove bodily injury, and damage to vehicles, and explain how the motor vehicle accident occurred.
+If the insurance professional doesn't believe what you tell them about how severe the physical harm you suffered is, a photo of those injuries can substantiate your accident injury claim.
 Also, capturing the accident on video can help you prove the extent of your injuries and potential repairs to your vehicle.
 Photos and/or video is one is the best type of evidence to support your story in the claims process.